PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, but there is one important thing he doesn't have.
 A future.
 Dead men don't pay their bills."

 "The good guys always win Rattick.
-In the end, they always do," said Relan, as if it was some kind of sacred prayer.
+In the end, they always do," said Relan, as if it were some kind of sacred prayer.

-"Only in the the songs," said Rattick.
+"Only in the songs," said Rattick.
 A shiver danced Relan's spine.
 Because, for the first time, the prayer wasn't enough.
 He didn't believe the sagas anymore.
 He believed the thief.
 Tears welled in his eyes.
 He wasn't the hero he set out to be.
 Boltac was right.
 They probably weren't getting out of this alive.
 No one would sing songs of him.
 But in that darkest moment, he resolved that,  *he* would meet his end like a hero.

 Ten Orcs pushed into the room and formed a cordon around the door.
 Samga came with them.
-In comparision to these Orcs, Samga was more refined.
-It was as if he was a slightly different animal all together.
+In comparison to these Orcs, Samga was more refined.
+It was as if he were a slightly different animal all together.
 Recognizable as part of the same genus, but not the same species.
 The ones guarding the door were more animal.
 They snorted and scuffled their claws against the tile.
 They paid careful attention to Asarah.
 And one of them, who stared at her with unblinking, hollow, black eyes, drooled a little.

-Dimsbury waved a hand and his creatures were silenced.
+Dimsbury waved a hand, and his creatures were silenced.

 "So," he said to Boltac, "What brings such and unlikely and unprepared hero to the depths of my lair?"